30 Best Free Virtual Museum Tours Around the World You Can Take Online

 Being one of the first museums in Vietnam that take the trend of going digital, the Vietnam National Museum of History applies a 3D system to improve its visitor’s interaction.
 At present, you can take the 3D tours to view its online exhibitions including the Dong Son Culture, the Oc Eo Culture, the Prehistory of Vietnam, and the Dynasties of Ngo, Dinh, Tien, Le, Ly, Tran.
 There are also special exhibits of Vietnamese Antique Mascots, Buddhist Cultural Heritage, and Antique Lamps of Vietnam.

 Hong Kong Heritage Museum

 The museum is a storage that showcases the cultures and arts of Hong Kong as well as the nearby South China region.
-On its website, you can easily find the museum’s collections categorized in Local History, Performing Art, Folk Art, Popular Culture, Contemporary Art, Design, Chinese Painting and Calligraphy, and Chinese Antiquities.
-Alongside temporary exhibitions, Hong Kong Heritage Museum permanently exhibits Jin Yong Gallery, Children’s Discovery Gallery, Cantonese Opera Heritage Hall, T.T.
-Tsui Gallery of Chinese Art, and Chao Shao-an Gallery.
+On its website, you can easily find the museum’s collections categorized into Local History, Performing Art, Folk Art, Popular Culture, Contemporary Art, Design, Chinese Painting and Calligraphy, and Chinese Antiquities.
+Alongside temporary exhibitions, the Hong Kong Heritage Museum permanently exhibits the Jin Yong Gallery, the Children’s Discovery Gallery, the Cantonese Opera Heritage Hall, the T.T.
+Tsui Gallery of Chinese Art, and the Chao Shao-an Gallery.

-Excluding the collaboration with Google Art & Culture to showcase its collection, you can take a visit to the museum’s online programmes with 3 virtual exhibitions.
+Excluding the collaboration with Google Art & Culture to showcase its collection, you can take a visit to the museum’s online programs with 3 virtual exhibitions.

 Tate Modern – London